Universal Pattern Formation by Oblivious Robots Under Sequential Schedulers

 Let $\hat{\mu}$ be the lexicographical smallest pattern sequence of $\hat{P}$ and $\psi(\hat{P})$ be the corresponding cyclic order of points.
 Let $\hat{p}_i$ be the first pattern point on the $SEC(\hat{P})$ in the cyclic order $\psi(\hat{P})$.
 Let $q_j$ be the second robot position determining $\theta_1$ in $\lambda(Q)$.
 The activated robot proceeds to overlap $Q$ and $\hat{P}$ so that $q_j$ overlaps with $\hat{p}_i$ and the order induced by $\hat{\mu}$ follows the clockwise direction induced by $\lambda(Q)$.

-\subsubsection{Procedure {\lead}.}
+\subsubsection{Procedure {\lead}}

-As input, Procedure {\lead} can get: a configuration $Q$ with no leader angular sequence if $\map = null$ or, a joint configuration $\map$ if Procedure {\overl} has been executed from a configuration $Q$ admitting a leader angular sequence.
+As input, Procedure {\lead} can get: a configuration $Q$ with no leader angular sequence if $\map = null$ or a joint configuration $\map$ (ref.
+Fig.~\ref{fig:lambdastar}(g)) if Procedure {\overl} has been executed from a configuration $Q$ admitting a leader angular sequence.

-The objective of {\lead} is to first send a robot to $O$ if $O$ is empty, and then to create a leader configuration.
-If $O$ is empty, then the robots that can move are the ones not responsible for the $SEC(Q)$ and that have a path with no other robot positions towards $O$, or if there is a joint configuration $\map$, the robot that also cannot move is the one responsible for the smallest angle $\theta_1$ if it has no other co-radial robots.
+The objective of {\lead} is to first send a robot to $O$ if $O$ is empty, and then to create a leader configuration (ref.
+Fig.~\ref{fig:lambdastar}(h)).
+If $O$ is empty, then the robots that can move are the ones not responsible for the $SEC(Q)$ and that have a path with no other robot positions toward $O$, or if there is a joint configuration $\map$, the robot that also cannot move is the one responsible for the smallest angle $\theta_1$ if it has no other co-radial robots.

 If, instead, $O$ is occupied by a robot, once such robot is activated, it computes $\xi$, the smallest angle in the input configuration, and moves to $u'$ such that $|\overline{u'O}| = \rho/2$ and for a given $q_j \in SEC(Q)$, it forms $\angle u'Oq_j = \xi/3$.